Glass Balustrades Refurbishment

 New smart and contemporary balconies

 Two years of painstaking research into the specification of their new balustrading has paid off for residents in a sought-after area of Worthing.
-More than 217 metres of glass balustrading supplied by Balcony Systems has transformed their apartment block following the completion of a major refurbishment project.
+More than 217 metres of glass balustrading supplied by Balconette has transformed their apartment block following the completion of a major refurbishment project.

 Owners of the 30 apartments, including two penthouses, at Cardinal Court in Grand Avenue are delighted with their building's smart new contemporary appearance.
 And the system's low maintenance is another welcome benefit.